peterbourgon/ff/README.md

 )
 ```

-Here, flags are first set from the provided command-line arguments, then from
+Here, flags are first set from the provided command-line arguments, from env
-env vars beginning with `MY_PROGRAM`, and, finally, if the user specifies a
+vars beginning with `MY_PROGRAM`, and, if the user specifies a config file, from
-config file, from values in that file, as parsed by [PlainParser][plainparser].
+values in that file, as parsed by [ff.PlainParser][plainparser].

 [plainparser]: https://pkg.go.dev/github.com/peterbourgon/ff/v4#PlainParser

-Unlike other flag packages, help/usage text is not automatically printed as a
+Unlike other flag packages, help text is not automatically printed as a side
-side effect of parsing.
+effect of parsing.
 When a user requests help via e.g. -h or --help, it's
 reported as a parse error.
 Callers are responsible for checking parse errors,
-and printing help/usage text when appropriate. [package ffhelp][ffhelp] has
+and printing help text when appropriate. [package ffhelp][ffhelp] has helpers
-helpers for producing help/usage text in a standard format, but you can always
-write your own.
+for producing help text in a standard format, but you can always write your own.

 [ffhelp]: https://pkg.go.dev/github.com/peterbourgon/ff/v4/ffhelp